istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 {{< tip >}}
 In order to ensure secure communications in a multi-network scenario, Istio only supports cross-network communication to workloads with an Istio proxy.
-This is due to the fact that Istio exposes services at Ingress Gateway with TLS pass-through, which enables mTLS directly to the workload.
+This is due to the fact that Istio exposes services at the Ingress Gateway with TLS pass-through, which enables mTLS directly to the workload.
 A workload without an Istio proxy, however, will likely not be able to participate in mutual authentication with other workloads.
 For this reason, Istio filters